A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Ollantaytambo was an important administrative and religious center during the time of the Inca Empire.
 The ruins found there are believed to have been both a fortress and a ceremonial site.

-Overnight in Urubamba
+Overnight in retreat.

 Jun 26, Fri